Epilepsy: Seizure clusters

-Seizure clusters refer to multiple seizures occurring over a short period of time, with incomplete recovery between events.
+Seizure clusters are multiple seizures occurring over a short period of time, with incomplete recovery between events.
 They are distinct from status epilepticus, though the two may overlap.
 Definitions vary across studies, but seizure clusters are typically described as two or more seizures within 24 hours or a noticeable increase in seizure frequency over a person's usual baseline.
-Estimates of their prevalence range widely — from 5% to 50% of people with epilepsy — largely due to differing definitions and populations studied.
+Estimates of their prevalence range widely (from 5% to 50% of people with epilepsy) largely due to differing definitions and populations studied.
 Seizure clusters are more common in individuals with drug-resistant epilepsy, high baseline seizure frequency, or certain epilepsy syndromes.
 They are associated with increased emergency care utilization, worse quality of life, impaired psychosocial functioning, and possibly elevated risk of mortality.

 Postictal state

 After the active portion of a seizure (the ictal state) there is typically a period of recovery during which there is confusion, referred to as the postictal state, before a normal level of consciousness returns, lasting minutes to days.
 This period is marked by confusion, headache, fatigue, or speech and motor disturbances.
 Some may experience Todd's paralysis, a transient focal weakness.
 Postictal psychosis occurs in approximately 2% of individuals with epilepsy, particularly after clusters of generalized tonic–clonic seizures.